mingard/layar/README.md

 ###Concept

-Rather than storing text with formatting of any kind, Layar stores simple `JSON`
+Rather than storing text with formatting of any kind, Layar stores simple `JSON`.
+You can still store as markdown, or html (if you must) but you'll never lose the raw formatting rules.
+The need to parse your markup text to retrieve elements, lengths, links, quotes etc goes.
+Layar is a map.

 > String